 The majority of the film is focused around Sean Patrick Flanery who plays a new potentially interesting character who has made a celebrity of himself as a Jigsaw victim and is predictably forced, a la Angus MacFayden in Saw III or Peter Outerbridge in Saw VI, to go through a labyrinth and save the lives of people around him.
 There seems something perfunctory about this quest as it rapidly becomes apparent that it has been staged with the sole intent of showing people fiendishly torn apart by torture devices for our delectation rather than engaging in any suspense about saving their lives.
 Even the phrases painted around the labyrinth seem obligatory and without any meaning.
 There is less care gone into the story this time – where the earlier traps often had a clever sting to them, here it is preposterously revealed that the entire scenario involving Sean Patrick Flanery has been set up for the sole reason of distracting the cops so that Costas Mandylor can sneak into the abandoned police station and take revenge on Betsy Russell.

 The final chapter of the Saw saga?
 Probably not.
 Never forget that most other horror series – A Nightmare on Elm Street, Godzilla, Children of the Corn and Friday the 13th – announced the death of their protagonist or their final chapter, only to rescind this with subsequent entries (the Friday the 13th series even doing so twice).
 Somehow methinks, Saw VIII will dutifully be back there on screens in the not too distant future.
-Indeed, this came to pass seven years later with Jigsaw (2017), followed a few years later by Spiral: From the Book of Saw (2021).
+Indeed, this came to pass seven years later with Jigsaw (2017), followed a few years later by Spiral: From the Book of Saw (2021) and Saw X (2023).

 Kevin Greutert, previously an editor on all the other films in the series, made his directorial debut with the previous entry Saw VI and later returned to make Saw X. Greutert next went on to direct the original horror films Jessabelle (2014), Visions (2015) and Jackals (2017).